 - Michelle is the head of a sorority at a local college and makes pledges drink numerous vodka shots at a party.

 - Jerome is the captain of his university’s football team and tells all incoming freshmen that they must eat food out of the dumpster of a neighborhood restaurant as part of the initiation activities.

-Luckily, there are several legal defenses that a defendant can raise if accused of a crime under Penal Code 245.6.
-These include showing that the defendant:
+Luckily, there are several legal defenses that you can raise if accused of a crime under Penal Code 245.6.
+These include showing that you:

 A violation of PC 245.6 may result in both criminal and civil penalties.